Kyrpel/Twitter-Accounts-Analyzer/README.md

 ## How to Run

 1. Run the `main.py` script to fetch and save the tweets and users.
-You can do this in your terminal with the command `python main.py`.
+   '''python main.py'''

-2. After the `main.py` script has finished executing, run the `streamlit_app.py` script to display the results.
-You can do this in your terminal with the command `streamlit run streamlit_app.py`.
+3. After the `main.py` script has finished executing, run the `streamlit_app.py` script to display the results. `streamlit run streamlit_app.py`.

 Please note that you need to run these commands in the directory where your scripts are located.
 Also, make sure that you have installed all the necessary packages and that your MongoDB server is running.